Explore how your team can use Hiver.

 2. Help customers avoid future problems

-Say you’re in the hotel business and a loyalty program member calls you to apply their membership discount to a room reservation.
+Say you’re in the hotel business, and a loyalty program member calls you to apply their membership discount to a room reservation.
 You book the room for them at the discounted rate.
 You’ve solved their immediate concern, but other issues can arise.
 How do they apply their membership discount at the hotel bar?
 What do they do next time they need to book a room?

 3. Offer a self-service knowledge base

 Make it easy for customers to find your knowledge base by featuring the link prominently on your website’s homepage.
-Help them find answers faster by including a search bar with smart suggestions and breaking down topics into scannable subsections.
+Help them find answers faster by including a search bar with intelligent suggestions and breaking down topics into scannable subsections.
 Where necessary, use videos and graphics to supplement explanations and instructions.

-4. Introduce live chat that empowers even small support teams
+4. Introduce live chat

 Live chat reduces customer effort because they don’t have to call you or find an email address to write to.
 Display a floating chat box on your website that customers can click on to start a conversation immediately.
-You can also allow customers to chat with you through social media.

 Example from Shopee, an eCommerce app

-A related annoyance is giving information (beyond identity verification processes) that the company should already know.
 For example, when a customer calls a telco and provides their name and registered mobile number, the service rep might ask them what plan they’re on.
 The customer expects the agent to have that information on hand.

-And yet, these negative experiences are all too common.
-In a survey of over 1,000 contact center agents in the U.S. and U.K., 38% said they don’t have the right customer data when they deal with service requests.
-The good news is that this can be easily prevented.
+Yet, these negative experiences are all too everyday.
+In a survey of over 1,000 contact center agents in the U.S. and U.K., 38% said they don’t have the correct customer data when they handle service requests.

 6. Automate mundane tasks